Payment for appointments

 - Please note that international, insurance and other potential consequences may exist.
 These are outwith my field of expertise and legal advice should be sought were appropriate.

-- Please confirm that you have filled in your Med160 accurately, leaving out no medical condition (including surgical and psychological conditions) or episode or treatment.
-Please note that the Med160 is a legal document and can be used in evidence against you by the CAA and law enforcement agencies should a prosecution arise.
+- Please confirm that you have made your Cellma application accurately, leaving out no medical condition (including surgical and psychological conditions), or episode, or treatment.
+Please note that your Cellma application is equivalent to a legal document and can be used in evidence against you by the CAA and law enforcement agencies should a prosecution arise.